HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

     helm repo add bitnami https://charts.bitnami.com/bitnami

-When Prometheus is enabled the Service Director pod will include a sidecar container called grok-exporter that exposes pod metrics to Prometheus, the image of Grok-exporter could be generated and deployed manually, as described [here](/docker/examples/grokexporter/README.md), on each K8S node or pulled from a Docker repository.
-Some extra parameters should be added to the helm chart execution if the image is not stored locally:
+When Prometheus is enabled the Service Director pod will include a sidecar container called Fluentd that exposes SA alert metrics to Prometheus.

-    prometheus.grokexporter_repository=xxxxx        Docker registry path, it is usually "hub.docker.hpecorp.net/cms-sd/".
-By default is null. prometheus.grokexporter_name=xxxxx              Name of the grokexporter image, by default is "grok_exporter" prometheus.grokexporter_tag=xxxxx               Image tag for grokexporter, by default is null

 You can find more information about how to run the example and how to connect to Grafana and Prometheus [here](/kubernetes/docs/alertmanager)